read our quartz worktops FAQ

 Quartz surfaces are more resistant to wear and tear than natural stones, such as granite and marble.
 As it is a man-made product, it combines extremely hard quartz minerals (second to diamond) with high quality resins, polymers and pigments to give it its renowned strength and resistance to stains, scratches, heat and impact.

-On the other hand, granite and marble are natural materials taken straight from the ground which means that it comes with its natural weaknesses including a lower resistance to stains, scratches, heat and impact.
+On the other hand, granite and marble are natural materials taken straight from the ground which means that they come with natural weaknesses including a lower resistance to stains, scratches, heat and impact.
 Whilst quartz surfaces never need to be sealed to keep their properties, granite and marble require a higher level of maintenance to keep them performing to their best.

 Quartz is a non-porous material that never needs to be sealed to keep it as good as new.